Whole Building Solutions – Large Buildings over 100,000 sq. ft.

 Download the Memorandum of Understanding for the Integrated Design Path for Large Buildings for a full description of the process and requirements for this program.

 - Large Building Technical Assistance Proposal Template

 - Large Building Technical Assistance Study Report Template

 - Simulation Guidelines

-The program is only available before the end of design development, so Mass Save should be contacted early in the process.
-Following an initial conversation, your PA will assign a Technical Advisor (TA) vendor to provide support.
+The program is only available before the end of design development, so your Mass Save Sponsor should be contacted early in the process.
+Following an initial conversation, your Sponsor will assign a Technical Advisor (TA) vendor to provide support.

 During the charrette, a base case is established.
 From there, the TA Vendor will perform an energy analysis using a simulation model (e.g. eQuest or Energy Plus).
 This will help the team evaluate the potential energy savings and construction costs of the ECMs identified, as well as any issues with state energy code compliance requirements.

 Comprehensive ECM Selection and Screening